Joy3Luo/Joy3luo.github.io/_posts/2020-11-23-LegLagHerm.md

 Building the companion matrix CM:

-  CM is such that det(xI-CM)=L_n(x), with L_n the Hermite polynomial under consideration.
+  CM is such that det(xI-CM)=L<sub>n</sub>(x), with L_n the Hermite polynomial under consideration.
 Moreover, CM will be constructed in such a way that it is symmetrical.

 ```matlab
 i   = 1:n-1;